rossberg/camp/README.txt

 Camp comes with a few limitations, most of which I can conveniently blame on the underlying graphics and audio library (Section 4.3).

+* CPU Usage: Camp uses an extravagant "immediate mode" GUI, which is a bit more expensive.
+It isn't super-optimised either.
+On a dated computer, it may use more compute than a backround app deserves.
+(And for some reason, I see much higher CPU consumption on my Mac laptop than on my Windows desktop.)

-* Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignment, so I'm afraid it assumes an English/U.S. keyboard.
+* Localisation: The underlying library doesn't offer much in the way of detecting keyboard assignments, so I'm afraid it assumes an English/U.S. keyboard.
 Feel free to hack the source code if you're desperate for an override.